Cologne Dome

 and enough public to look at it!

-The sculpture is infamous for the grotesque figure positioned beneath the Archbishop, which appears to depict a person bending over and displaying their rear end.
+The sculpture is in the Town Hall of Cologne and is infamous for the grotesque figure positioned beneath the Archbishop, which appears to depict a person bending over and displaying their rear end.

 The Kranhäuser (Crane Houses) located in the Rheinauhafen harbor district.